pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ## Conclusion

-In this example we've seen how to model time-to-attrition in a employee lifecycle, we might also want to know how much time it will take to hire a replacement for the role.
-These applications of survival analysis can be routinely applied in industry wherever process efficiency is at issue.
+In this example we've seen how to model time-to-attrition in a employee lifecycle - we might also want to know how much time it will take to hire a replacement for the role!
+These applications of survival analysis can be applied routinely in industry wherever process efficiency is at issue.
 The better our understanding of risk over time, the better we can adapt to threats posed in heightened periods of risk.

 There are roughly two perspectives to be balanced: (i) the "actuarial" need to understand expected losses over the lifecycle, and (ii) the "diagnostic" needs to understand the causative factors that extend or reduce the lifecycle.
 Both are ultimately complementary as we need to "price in" differential flavours of risk that impact the expected bottom line whenever we plan for the future.
 Survival regression analysis neatly combines both these perspectives enabling the analyst to understand and take preventative action to offset periods of increased risk.

 We've seen above a number of distinct regression modelling strategies for time-to-event data, but there are more flavours to explore: joint longitidunal models with a survival component, survival models with time-varying covariates, cure-rate models.
 The Bayesian perspective on these survival models is useful because we often have detailed results from prior years or experiments where our priors add useful perspective on the problem - allowing us to numerically encode that information to help regularise model fits for complex survival modelling.
 In the case of frailty models like the ones above - we've seen how priors can be added to the frailty terms to describe the influence of unobserved covariates which influence individual trajectories.
-This can be especially important in the human centric disciplines where we seek to understand repeat measurments of the same individual time and again - accounting for the and the degree to which we can explain individual effects.
+Similarly the stratified approach to modelling baseline hazards allows us to carefully express trajectories of individual risk.
+This can be especially important in the human centric disciplines where we seek to understand repeat measurments of the same individual time and again - accounting for the degree to which we can explain individual effects.
+Which is to say that while the framework of survival analysis suits a wide range of domains and problems, it nevertheless allows us to model, predict and infer aspects of specific and individual risk.

 +++